-- When does the First Amendment allow the government to limit or restrict speech? - · Can a principal punish you for criticizing her on social media? - · Can a public university disinvite a controversial speaker? - Can the government outlaw certain kinds of speech online, like bullying, terrorist threats, or incitement to violence? - Can a public school regulate what its students publish in the school newspaper?
+- When does the First Amendment allow the government to limit or restrict speech?
+Does it depend on the kind of speech, or expression, involved?
+Why? - Can a principal punish you for criticizing her on social media? - · Can a public university disinvite a controversial speaker?